Shedding Light on Lightroom's Export Options

 A guide to image export options: resizing and JPEG quality

 Resolution, PPI, JPEG Quality, Resizing….
-There’s no discrimination when it comes to being confused but image export options; this collection of concepts baffles new photographers and professionals alike.
+There’s no discrimination when it comes to being confused by image export options; this collection of concepts baffles new photographers and professionals alike.
 This post aims to de-mystify the options in Lightroom’s File Settings and Image Sizing panels within the Export Dialog.

 Image Sizing: Resizing your image